Master of Science - Instructional Design and Technology

 536 Video Production for Multimedia

-(On-line course on rotating basis) Emphasizes digital video production techniques such as video camera handling, lighting techniques, special effects, and desktop video editing for use in computer-based multimedia.
+(On-line course on rotating basis) Introduction to the production cycle for instructional design video.
+Students will develop instructional videos using digital video production techniques such as video camera handling, special effects, and desktop editing.

 537 Instructional Video Production